Cornelis Cuyler: Personal life

 Cuyler died on March 14, 1765, in Albany.
 He was buried in Church cemetery but later moved to Albany Rural Cemetery.

 Descendants

-Through his daughter Margarita, he was the grandfather of Helena "Lena" Low (1760–1837).
-She was first married to Dirck Hansen (1743–1799), a Captain in the Revolutionary War, in 1781, with whom she had at least seven children.
-After his death, she remarried to Rev. William Adolphus Linn (1752–1808), the 1st Chaplain of the United States House of Representatives and the 2nd President of Queen's College (now Rutgers University), in 1800.
-They were the parents of Archibald Ladley Linn (1802–1857), a member of the New York State Assembly and the U.S. House of Representatives.

 Though his son Cornelius, he was the grandfather of Sir Charles Cuyler, 2nd Baronet (1794–1862).

 Through his son Abraham, he was the grandfather of Jacob Glen Cuyler (1773–1854), who became a British army officer who was instrumental getting the 1820 Settlers to South Africa.